 - Losing a job or doing poorly in school due to device dependence.

-For teens who exhibit these behaviors, the next step would be to schedule an assessment with a legitimately qualified device-use behavioral expert, to determine whether device management treatment with the support of a professional is warranted.
+For teens who exhibit these behaviors, the next step is to schedule an assessment with a qualified device-use behavioral expert, to determine whether device management treatment with the support of a professional is warranted.

 How Technology Affects Teenagers’ Lives

-A growing body of research is revealing the unhealthy effects of technology on the body and nervous system, specifically how excessive online activity and digital media consumption impact teen mental health on both the psychological and neurobiological levels.
+A growing body of research is revealing how technology affects teenagers’ lives, including its impact on the body, mind, and nervous system.
 Here are some of those findings: